 - management of the Foundation's resources – human, financial and physical – by balancing innovation and economy.

 As part of our mission to foster understanding of the life and work of Ernest Hemingway, as well as nurture the value of thoughtful reading and writing, The Ernest Hemingway Foundation of Oak Park seeks a Writer-in-Residence (WIR) to serve as an foundation ambassador to offer educational programming in exchange for Writer-in-Residence recognition and a writing space to work on personal projects of prose, memoir, fiction, and/or poetry in the birthplace home.
-The WIR Term begins in July, 2019 through July, 2021.
-(Please note this is writing space, not a live-in residency program)
+The WIR Term begins in July, 2023 through July, 2025.
+(Please note this is writing space position, not a live-in residency program)

 If you would like to serve as our Writer-in-Residence, The Ernest Hemingway Foundation of Oak Park invites you to review and complete the following application, which is part of our ongoing effort to share and preserve Hemingway’s Birthplace Home, the center of his Oak Park legacy.